OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 ``OpenDSA``) then do the following::

    cd OpenDSA
-   pip install -r requirements.txt make pull [This could take awhile]
+   make venv #Takes less than 1 minute# make pull #This could take awhile#

 At this point, you should be all set up.
 To test things, you can try doing::